The Canadian legal system has betrayed me.

 I made the decision to go forward with my complaint.

-I put up new curtains to block the windows, in case anyone sent by Broken Coast showed up at my house and wanted to look in.
+I put up new curtains to block the windows, in case anyone sent by BSC showed up at my house and wanted to look in.
 I bought an intercom for the door so that, if anyone rang, I wouldn’t have to show myself.
 I got a dog.
 I was nervous, agoraphobic, anti-social and scared by the sound of the wind blowing against my front door.

 So, through a chain of exploratory emails, I was able to connect with an analyst within the Privacy Management Division of Health Canada and ask about provisions for the protection of my information under their ACMPR program.
 I was told that they did not have any: